MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake.md

 After you've set up data export to Azure Data Lake Storage Gen2 in your subscription, you can manage the export of table data to the data lake in one of two ways:

 - On the Power Apps maker portal **Export to data lake** area, select **Manage tables** on the command bar to add or remove one or more linked tables.
-- On the Power Apps maker portal **tables** area, select **…** next to an table, and then select the linked data lake where you want to export table data.
+- On the Power Apps maker portal **Tables** area, select **…** next to a table, and then select the linked data lake where you want to export table data.

    ![Select a table for export](media/select-entity-export.png "Select a table for export")